Ranchi: NIA charges 15 CPI terrorists in MLA’s killing

-The National Investigation Agency has filed a chargesheet against 15 terrorists of the CPI (Maoist) in connection with the killing of an MLA and three others.
+The National Investigation Agency has filed a charge sheet against 15 terrorists of the CPI (Maoist) in connection with the killing of an MLA and three others.

-JD(U), MLA, Ramesh Singh Munda and three others were killed by CPI terrorists on July 9 2008 at Ranchi.
-During investigation by NIA, it emerged that Gopal Krishna Patar alias Raja Peter was the mastermind and the originator of the conspiracy to kill MLA Ramesh Singh Munda.
+JD(U), MLA, Ramesh Singh Munda and three others were killed by CPI terrorists on July 9, 2008, at Ranchi.
+During an investigation by NIA, it emerged that Gopal Krishna Patar alias Raja Peter was the mastermind and the originator of the conspiracy to kill MLA Ramesh Singh Munda.

 It was revealed that Raja Peter had political ambitions and in order to achieve this, he criminally conspired with the Maoists, gave them huge cash and a weapon to carry out the given task.
 He also took the support of Maoists in winning the by-election after the death of the sitting MLA and subsequently became a Minister in the Jharkhand Government.